kidscancode/godot_recipes/src/content/3D/debug_overlay.md

 I've included the code to add an input action to toggle visibility.
 This makes it convenient to drop this into any project without needing to edit the Input Map.
 We can now reference the drawing layer with `DebugOverlay.draw`.

 {{% notice note %}}
 You can add other debug layers here too.
 For example, one that displays properties as text.
-See **LINK**.
 {{% /notice %}}

 We'll start by defining a custom object to hold all the information for the debug value we want to display.